Apr 032023

 How to measure resistance with a multimeter?

-Note: Due to the wide variety and types of measuring instruments available, we will explain the most common method of measuring resistance with a multimeter.
+Note: Due to the wide variety and types of measuring instruments available, we are going to explain the most common method of measuring the resistance with a multimeter.
 In this case, the meter will be the analog multimeter, although it can also be used with the digital multimeter.

 The resistance measurement range selector is different from the voltage and current range selectors.
 When the function selector is in ohms, the measured result is multiplied by the factor shown in the range (see picture).